Patrick J. Adams Biography

 Adams with Suits co-star Meghan Markle, 2013

-In mid-2011, he began starring in the co-lead role of Mike Ross in Suits on the basic-cable USA Network, after being fired from the pilot of NBC's Friends With Benefits.
 He garnered much acclaim for his role in the series, which continued through its seventh season in 2017–18.
-Beginning in Season 3, Adams was listed as a co-producer of Suits (with co-star Gabriel Macht) and directed some episodes.
+Beginning in Season 3, Adams was listed as a co-producer of Suits (with co-star Gabriel Macht), and directed some episodes.
 On January 30, 2018, it was announced Adams was departing from the show following the completion of its seventh season.
 He appeared in HBO's 2012 TV series Luck as recurring character Nathan Israel.

 In 2016, Adams was cast as Hourman in the TV series Legends of Tomorrow.
 Playing the Rex Tyler iteration, he appeared at the end of the season 1 finale before being killed off in the season 2 premiere.